 Other Harvard courses: The following Harvard courses count as technical electives: STAT 110, STAT 195, Math 154, AM 106/107/120/121/207, ES 50/52/54/153/170, Physics 123.

 Other courses: Many MIT course 6 courses can be used as technical electives: consult the DUS before enrolling.
 In particular, Harvard students have taken MIT courses 6.036, 6.042, 6.046, 6.045, 18.404 / 6.840, 6.841, and 6.806 in the past.
 Note that MIT 6.006 (“Introduction to Algorithms”) does not count for the CS concentration (MIT 6.046, “Design and Analysis of Algorithms”, does count).
 Please visit our cross-registration page for directions on cross-registration.
 Some study abroad courses count, though you should always check with the DUS’s in advance.
 Courses and requirements change, and you should not assume that a course will count even if you know it did so in the past.

 Breadth requirement: A technical elective can count towards the breadth requirement if it is a CS course and its penultimate digit is between 3 and 8.
 Courses such as CS 10x or CS 19x do not count towards the breadth requirement.
 Non Harvard CS courses: Physics 123/Engineering Sciences 153 is considered equivalent to a CS course with penultimate digit 4.
 AM 207 is considered equivalent to a CS course with penultimate digit 8.
 Some MIT or study abroad courses might count for the breadth requirement on a case-by-case basis.
 Starting in Spring 2021, ordinarily Harvard CS will no longer allow concentration credit for MIT courses that are equivalent to one of our annual core courses (CS 20, 50, 51, 61, 121,124, 181, and 182).
 Some examples are in the table below.

 Secondary: The requirements for a CS secondary are rather light (only four courses) but these have to be Harvard CS courses numbered 100 and higher, or CS 50/51/61.
 You cannot count non-CS Harvard courses, MIT courses, nor study abroad courses.
-The one exception is that if a course is cross listed as both a computer science course and a course in another department then it counts even if you took the course under its other number.
-See here for more information.
+See this web page for more information.
 If you are a transfer student, contact the CS DUS’s for information on whether courses from the previous institution can count.

 |Course(s)||Can be used in place of|